icinganalysis/icinganalysis.github.io/content/NACA-TN-3396.md

 ![Figure 3](images/naca-tn-3396/Figure3.png)

->Figure 4 shows recovery factor as a function of the chord.wise posi- tion for the diamond. airfoil model at values of the free-stream Mach num- ber of 0.8 and 1.35.
+>Figure 4 shows recovery factor as a function of the chord-wise position for the diamond. airfoil model at values of the free-stream Mach number of 0.8 and 1.35.
 At the lower Mach number condition (fig. 4(a)), the value of the recovery factor was approximately 0.86 over the front half of the model and 0.87 over the rear half.
 For the supersonic case (fig.
 4(b)), the value of the recovery factor was higher, averaging slightly